DavidEaton/Menominee/DevelopmentProcess.md

 ### Value Objects

 Encapsulation is an important part of any domain class, value objects included.
-Encapsulation protects application invariants: you shouldn�t be able to instantiate a value object in an invalid state.
+Encapsulation protects application invariants: you shouldn’t be able to instantiate a value object in an invalid state.

 In practice it means that value objects are immutable, and public setters are not used.
 For example, methods like NewNumber on the Phone class return a NEW Phone object, rather than mutating the existing Phone object: